-- First, there is a possibility of conflict of interest arising between the individual objectives and the organizational goals.
+- First, a conflict of interest may arise between the individual objectives and the organizational goals.

-- In some cases, the employees or managers are resistant/ reluctant to join a particular department/ segment/ role.
+- Sometimes, the employees or managers are resistant/ reluctant to join a particular department/ segment/ role.

 So, it can be seen that responsibility centers are essential cogs in any organizational machinery.
 It can help organizations grow and seamlessly manage their activities if implemented correctly and efficiently.